Terms & Conditions

 As Members progress through the various levels of leadership; they will become more experienced in sales techniques and understanding of the Company Opportunity.
 Experienced Members are expected to share this knowledge with lesser-experienced Members.

 We reward our members for Retention, not Recruitment!
-You will receive between $4.50 and $9.00 per month for every referral and between $45 and $90 for annual referrals.
-We pay on 5 tiers.
+You will receive between $2.00 and $7.00 per month for every referral that remains active in the PROGRAM

 Advertising and Promotion